 NCERT Solutions for Class 9 Civics (Political Science) Chapter 2 Constitutional Design contains answers to the exercise questions given in ‘Democratic Politics -I’.
 These solutions will help students for the preparation of CBSE Class 9 SST exam.
 All the answers are useful for exams as most of the questions are asked from the NCERT textbooks.
 So, students can study these solutions and score high in their exams.

-NCERT Solutions For Class 9 Civics Chapter 2 Constitutional Design PDF
+Class 9 Civics Constitutional Design Questions and Answers

 Question 1: Here are some false statements.
 Identify the mistake in each case and rewrite these correctly based on what you have read in this chapter.